-The housing plan element will also be documented in a Commission planning report.
+The process of refining and detailing the residential component of the regional land use plan and the resulting housing plan element will be documented in a Commission planning report.
 The planning report will summarize the housing inventory and analysis findings; present the underlying plan objectives and standards; and describe the plan and related plan implementation recommendations.

-SEWRPC

-FTA FHWA WisDOT (tax levy) Total

-23% 57% 10% 10% 100%

-\$93 200 \$226,800 \$40,000 \$40,000 \$400,000
+Funding Source SEWRPC Total 100% WisDOT (tax levy) USDOT 80% \$200,000 10% 10% \$25,000 \$25,000 \$250,000